Executive Board Roles and Duties

 - Executive Liason for the Special Projects and Political Action Committee

-- Addresses graduate student concerns, Inter-University networking, communicates with graduate student body
+- Addresses graduate student concerns, Inter-University networking, communicates with the graduate student body

-- Vice President of External Affairs: Ryan Dudek
+- Vice President of External Affairs: Chazzlyn Jackson

 - Executive Liason for the Community Service Committee

-- University standing committees, organizes GSA community service events, represents GSA
+- University standing committees organizes GSA community service events, represent GSA

-- Vice President of Internal Affairs: Laura Minnema
+- Vice President of Internal Affairs: Juliana O’Brien

 Executive Liason for the Department of Outreach and Leadership Committee